gkalomiros/shotokan/curriculum/proposed/yudansha/dan3.md

 ## Social

-Be able to instruct other black belts, lead an entire class in absence of sensei, or formulate and present own mini-seminars
+Be able to instruct other black belts, lead an entire class in absence of sensei, or formulate and present lessons.
+Sandan students should be able to proctor or preside over any examination up to nidan.

 ## Scholastic

+No set material